wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

 Q: How do I create a new Docker-enabled Linux machine in Azure using the Visual Studio tools?

-A: See [Hosting Web Apps in Docker](/documentation/articles/vs-azure-tools-docker-hosting-web-apps-in-docker) for information on how to do this.
+A: See [Hosting web sites in Docker](/documentation/articles/vs-azure-tools-docker-hosting-web-apps-in-docker) for information on how to do this.

 Q:  What Visual Studio project templates are supported for publishing to a Linux Docker container?